mre/mre.github.io.v2/blog/2010-overkill-java-as-a-first-programming-language.md

 and you were done.
 This was actually a running program solving a basic and reoccurring problem: Output some text on a screen.

-If you wanted to do the same thing in *Java* you simply write:
+If you wanted to do the same thing in *Java* you just write:

 ```java
 public class Main {